Sennie "Skip" Martin

 Sennie "Skip" Martin III (born June 25, 1957, in San Francisco, California, U.S.) is an American musician, now based in Las Vegas.
-He is a lead vocalist, trumpet player, songwriter and producer who was formerly lead vocalist for Kool & The Gang (1988–2007) and the Dazz Band.
-Before those groups he was lead singer for the East Wind Band and then he was lead singer for the Mighty Generation Band.
-With the Dazz Band he won a Grammy Award for the song “Let It Whip”.
+He is a lead vocalist, trumpet player, songwriter and producer who was formerly lead vocalist for Kool & The Gang (1988–2007) and the Dazz Band, winning a Grammy Award with the latter group for the song “Let It Whip”.

 Biography

 Martin's love of jazz started at the age of eleven, and he learned trumpet.
 Later he won “Outstanding Trumpet Soloist” at the Monterey Jazz Festival while in high school.
-His first solo jazz CD, Miles High features Ronnie Laws, Wayman Tisdale, Al McKay, Rickey Lawson and Bruce Conte.
+His first solo jazz CD, Miles High features Ronnie Laws, Wayman Tisdale, Al McKay, Ricky Lawson and Bruce Conte.

+Prior to joining Kool & The Gang and the Dazz Band, Martin was lead singer for the East Wind Band, followed by a stint as lead singer for the Mighty Generation Band.